 Lead mining in Southern Scotland.
 The beam engine at the former lead mine in Wanlockhead, c.
 1900.
 This now forms part of the Lead Mining Museum.
-Photograph by courtesy of the Wanlockhead Museum Trust.
+Photograph courtesy of the Wanlockhead Museum Trust.

 The measurement of urinary lead is only recommended for monitoring of chelation therapy or for assessment of exposure to alkyl-leads.
 Urine lead analysis is not available at STEMDRL.

 Sample Requirements and Reference Ranges for Lead

 Blood: Send by first class post to arrive within 72 hours of collection.
 If delivery to Glasgow will be outwith 72 hours, store whole blood frozen until sending and then send by first class post.

 Blood samples for occupational exposure should be taken at the end of a working shift.
 Contamination is associated with some paediatric containers and with some containers with rubber inserts or O-rings in the cap.
 These samples and lithium heparin gel tubes are unsuitable.

 > 2.90 µmol/L (60 µg/100mL) (CLAW suspension limit)38

 Blood: 3.5 days (please telephone 0141 2429560 if urgent result is required)